Make a multicolored and textured masterpiece with an iron-on technique called layering.

 - Repeat steps 5 and 6 for all the remaining layers except for the top layer.

 - Before applying heat to each new layer, be sure that the exposed iron-on film from each previous layer is completely covered by a liner to protect it.
 "Exposed film" refers to the iron-on areas that will not be covered by the new layer of iron-on film.

-- Flip your base material over and apply heat and firm pressure from the backside for 10-15 seconds.
+- Flip your base material over and apply heat and firm pressure for 10-15 seconds.

 What types of iron-on can I use when layering?

 All Cricut Iron-On products can be used in layered projects; however, here are some recommendations, and a few things to look out for:

 - Foil, Glitter, and Holographic Sparkle Iron-On are recommended as top layers only.